luciluci/PriceTrail/PriceTrail/README.txt

 TO DOs:

-* limit max number of notifications/messages to 10
 * limit max number of monitored products to 50
 * add images for monitored shops(in product list add emag logo for emag products)
 * When logged-out and if you want to access a specific page, the page redirects to login, but after login the page